wonas2dosgwr3/measurevaluenotmoney/README.md

 > ***`*` Currency speculators.***
 # ***THE HOMELESS DOLLAR.
 Part 26.
 Rent with a facelift.***
 ## ***Low value gets worse, bad merchandise (non-competitive, over-priced) becomes " affordable " on the installment plan.
 Calling the payment maker "owner" clinches it.
+Resource waste into the STRATOSPHERE!!!!!
+AS THE FLOODGATES OPEN!!!!! putting homeless dollars into "circulation" - hot air balloons and the confetti cloud!!!!!